- 1. What is Mid-strolling

 Using a reel suitable for mid-strolling makes it easier to shake, which is one of the core components of mid-strolling, and leads to producing a rolling action with a stable and constant rhythm.
 Mid-strolling tends to focus on rod selection, but using the optimum reel will increase your fishing results.

 The reels used for mid-strolling should be 2000 to 3000 size, which are generally used for bass fishing.
 Select the appropriate number according to the weight of the soft-plastic and jig head to be used, and the thickness of the line.
 For example: If you use a jig head with a weight of 1/32oz to 1/16oz for most major soft-plastics of 3 inches, the line will inevitably be about 4-6lb, so we recommend using 2000 to 3000 size. increase.
-3000 will be an option for mid-strolling using soft-plastics of 5 inches or more, which is popular in Japan recently.
+3000 will be an option for power-mid-strolling using soft-plastics of 5 inches or more, which is popular in Japan recently.
 Pairing a #3000 reel with a 7 foot rod may be something to also explore.

 (C) The Line